 The National Research Center on Hispanic Children & Families (Center) invites advanced doctoral students (those with ABD status), and early career scholars (up to 5 years post-Ph.D.) to submit applications for our Research Scholars Program.
 Up to two awards will be given to scholars interested in pursuing research in one of the Center’s four research priority areas: (1) fatherhood, family structure, and family dynamics; (2) early care and education; (3) poverty reduction and self-sufficiency; and/or (4) cross-cutting topics.
 Scholars will work remotely on a project with a Center mentor for approximately one day a week for 12 months and will be a part of a collaborative research team.
 Each Scholar will receive a $7,500 stipend.
-Applications are due March 18, 2020 by 5:00 PM ET.
+The period for questions about the program is now closed.
+The application deadline has been extended to April 1, 2020 by 5:00 PM ET.

 Each Scholar will work remotely for 12 months with a lead Center investigator in an ongoing Center project.
 Projects fall within one of the Center’s research priority areas: (1) fatherhood, family structure, and family dynamics; (2) early care and education; (3) poverty reduction and self-sufficiency; and/or (4) cross-cutting topics.
 Because a 12-month fellowship may not provide enough time to complete a new project, scholars will collaborate with lead investigators on an existing project and build on existing work, rather than complete an independent project.

 Examples of work Scholars may engage in during the Program include, but are not limited to, the following: